AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 [![hacs][beta_badge]][hacs-url]
 <br>By the time this card is released, it will become available in HACS.

-If I'm not mistaken, HACS takes care of manual step 1.
+HACS takes care of manual step 1.
 So if you installed using HACS, continue with manual step 2.

 The installation of the Examples Dashboard, which requires example views and SAK templates along some decluttering templates can't be automated using HACS.
 It requires some manual steps.

 !!!
 Note "As the Swiss Army Knife custom card needs its own folders and template files, the installation can't be fully automated..."

-##:sak-sak-logo: Full Manual install (for v1.0.0-rc1, June/July 2022)
+##:sak-sak-logo: Full Manual install (for v1.0.0-rc.1, June/July 2022)

 This public release candidate contains some fixes from Beta2, some breaking changes (configuration), extra examples, and - for some of the examples - the introduction / integration with HAM3: [The Material 3 themes for Home Assistant!][ha-m3-themes-url]